Introduction to the atmosphere, ocean and climate

 Teaching and learning methods

 The teaching is given as lectures (4 hours per week) and exersices (2 hours per week).
-The training will include the use of library resources, an introduction to digital tools used in weater prediction and practical data analysis using a modern programming language.
+The training will include the use of library resources and practical data analysis using a modern programming language.

 Compulsory Assignments and Attendance